arpita0911patel/arpita0911patel/README.md

 ## ⭐ **Fun Fact**
 I thrive on bridging **cutting‑edge tech** with **real‑world science** — and when I’m not architecting Cloud/HPC workflows, I’m planning family adventures or exploring new destinations with my 9‑year‑old.

----

-If you’d like, I can also design a **custom GitHub profile banner** that visually ties in your cloud + HPC + hydrology focus so your page instantly communicates your niche when people land there.
-Would you like me to create that next?